Verne Mason

 Verne Rheem Mason (August 8, 1889 – November 16, 1965) was an eminent American internist and associate of Howard Hughes.
-Mason was chairman of the Howard Hughes Medical Institute's medical advisory committee.
+Mason was the chairman of the medical advisory committee of the Howard Hughes Medical Institute.

+A veteran of both World War I and World War II, he was a colonel in the United States Army Medical Corps.

 Early years

-Born at Wapello, Iowa, in 1889, Mason received a B.S. from University of California, Berkeley, in 1911, and an M.D. from Johns Hopkins University in 1915.
-As a medical resident at Hopkins in 1922 Mason gave the disease sickle cell anemia its name.
+Verne Rheem Mason was born at Wapello, Iowa, on August 8, 1889.
+Mason received a Bachelor of Science from the University of California, in 1911, and a Doctor of Medicine from Johns Hopkins University in 1915.
+He was a veteran of World War I. Mason married Lucy Meredith Ginn on August 17, 1921.
+When Mason was a medical resident at Hopkins in 1922 he gave the disease sickle cell anemia its name.